Agrael1/Wisdom/README.md

 - `WISDOM_BUILD_STATIC=ON` build static library version.
 - `WISDOM_BUILD_SHARED=ON` build shared/dynamic library version.
 - `WISDOM_BUILD_PLATFORM=ON` build unified platform extension library.
+- `WISDOM_USE_AGILITY_SDK=OFF` download and build with Agility SDK instead of Windows SDK, this allows using latest DirectX 12 features on older Windows versions, but requires additional setup and dependencies.
+Default is `OFF`, which uses Windows SDK that comes with the system and DirectX-Headers.
 - `WISDOM_BUILD_DOCS=OFF` build documentation with Doxygen, default is dependent on whether you are building the library as a top project (ON) or as a part/dep for other (OFF)

 - `WISDOM_DXC_PATH="Path/to/dxc"` use system DXC compiler instead of the one provided with the library (default uses the one provided)